edwinrlambert/Sentiment-Analysis-Using-Flask/README.md

 This is a sentiment analysis project created using Flask.

-This application has been created to simulate the understanding of sentiment across various medias such as text, url, audio or video.
+This application has been created to simulate the understanding of sentiment across various media such as text, URL, audio or video.

-<small>**Note**: Initially planning to complete text and url and then focus on other media types in the future.</small>
+<small>**Note**: Initially planning to complete text and URL and then focus on other media types in the future.</small>

 ## Installation